 I woke up this morning craving some blueberry muffins.
 It's probably because I was snacking on some freshly picked blueberries last night.
 I couldn't decide whether to use coconut flour or almond flour so I used a mixture of both.

 These low carb blueberry muffins taste great just as they are.
 However, I prefer to cut them in half and grill them in butter.
 I do this in a large iron skillet.
-It’s the best way to have blueberry muffins.
+It's the best way to serve muffins.

 We used to go to a country restaurant that offered blueberry muffins as an option to biscuits or bread.
 I'd always get the muffins with my eggs and bacon.
 Now that I've moved to a low carb diet, it's great that I can still have this option.